Oxalis glabra

 Oxalis glabra is a member of the wood-sorrel family, Oxalidaceae.
 It is only one of the 800 total species belonging to this family.
 The plant is commonly known as finger-leaf due to its trifoliate leaf structure.
 This trifoliate structure can be seen in variations throughout all members of the genus Oxalis.
 However, the particularly narrow leaflets of the glabra plant look more like fingers rather than a common clover.
 The plant is native to South Africa and can be found carpeting the ground of woodlands and bushlands.

 Structure

 The entire plant height measures at 15 cm high and spreads out in a low to the ground dense leafy covering, much like a carpet.
 The flowers are complete and 5 parted, showing actinomorphic symmetry.
-From the receptacle 5 sharp lanceolate sepals emerge, unfused, surrounding the corolla.
+From the receptacle, 5 sharp lanceolate sepals emerge, unfused, surrounding the corolla.
 Each petal emerges in a spiral like fashion, initially wrapping around one another, but eventually opening up at full bloom.
-The petals are claw shaped, forming a narrow elongated yellow throat that opens up into a wide violet, white or pink lamina. the next whorl contains a ring of 10 stamen, followed by a whorl of 5 stigma, this is consistent with other species of the genus.
+The petals are claw shaped, forming a narrow elongated yellow throat that opens up into a wide violet, white or pink lamina.
+The next whorl contains a ring of 10 stamens, followed by a whorl of 5 stigma, this is consistent with other species of the genus.
 Flowers are terminal and with a solitary inflorescence attached to an unbranched stem.
-If fertilized the flower yields a narrow fruit capsule from its superior ovary.
+If fertilized, the flower yields a narrow fruit capsule from its superior ovary.